 WeSTART Online Meetup

-This session is the third session in a series of five aimed at introducing the STARTS Collaboration Toolkit.
+This session is the second session in a series of five aimed at introducing the STARTS Collaboration Toolkit.

-In each of the sessions we explore a different chapter of the toolkit through interviews with a wide range of people from artists, entrepreneurs, technologies, cultural professionals, scientists, policy makers that have all one thing in common: exploring arts potential as a catalyst for societal innovation.
+After the overview provided in the first session, we will explore, in each of the next sessions, a different chapter of the toolkit through interviews with a wide range of people from artists, entrepreneurs, technologies, cultural professionals, scientists, policy makers that have all one thing in common: exploring arts potential as a catalyst for societal innovation.

 The aim of these sessions and discussion is to improve the current version of the toolkit and gather feedback from our community, all to be included in a final version.